hyperledger-labs/fabric-channeled-add-ons-gen/README.md

    CHAINCODE_NAME=othercc
    ```

-   Now start the application in a new terminal.
+   Now start the application in a new terminal (or add another app to the `docker-compose.yml` file).

    ```bash
    cd ../fabric-channeled-add-ons-gen/application/